Q+A: Matt Covey, Covey Law & Tamizdat

 While the bulk of our work is is coming from countries that have the biggest music industries.
 The UK, Ireland, Australia, Germany, France to a certain extent, increasingly Scandinavia.
 Most of those don't really pose too much of a challenge.
 There are hoops to jump through, but they aren't really hard.
 It's the artists from Africa, Southeast Asia, South America, the Middle East, that are more inspiring project.
 A band comes and says 'my friend and I have a new folk duo from Scotland and we just booked 3 weeks of house shows down the west coast playing in people's living rooms.'
 A lot of law firms would be like 'yeah no,' but from our point of view that's an important part of the cultural fabric of our country.
 That yes, they’re not playing Wolf Trap, they're not playing Lincoln Center, but they might someday and their careers need this kind of thing to get to the point where they are playing Wolf Trap.
 We really really work hard to try to figure out how to advocate on behalf of those artists to figure out if there is a way to to get them here within the law.
 It's going to be harder— you have the U2s of the world, it's not hard to get them the visa, they will get a visa.
 Whereas with something like this it's kinda like pulling teeth figuring out how do I present this in a way that is legitimate and yet is still compelling enough where someone is going to agree to get them a visa.
 That is another part that is challenging but exciting because when you get an artist who is on their first tour in the US and you get them in and you go see them play, and wow, it's so exciting and inspiring to realize that you helped changed the trajectory of their career and their lives.

 What brought you to DUMBO?

-What is your favorite place in DUMBO?
+What's your favorite place in DUMBO?

 The perch seat at Superfine.
-We love Superfine and we love that one table, it's like a crows nest.
+We love Superfine and we love that one table, it's like a crow's nest.